azazel7/BigData-Lab/README.md

 	print("Nothing much")
 ```

 Now an equivalent in java.
-Note the importance of the indentation.
+Note the importance of the indentation in python.
 ```java
 int otter = 10
 if(otter%2 == 0){